-Belgian collector in the eye of the storm in Greece over sale of Nazi photographs
+Belgian collector at centre of controversy in Greece over sale of Nazi photographs

-Belgian collector Tim de Craene has found himself in the eye of the storm in Greece.
-He offered unique photographs of the execution of two hundred Greek resistance fighters during the Second World War on the auction site eBay.
+A Belgian collector has found himself at the centre of a controversy in Greece after he listed unique photographs of the execution of 200 Greek resistance fighters during the Second World War on the auction site eBay.
 The Greek government is now trying to get hold of the images.

 The Greek government responded immediately on Monday.
 Spokesperson Pavlos Marinakis announced that the government would initiate proceedings to acquire the photos, “on condition that the owners can prove their authenticity or agree to an investigation by experts”.